openimis/openimis_docs/README.md

 # openIMIS Documentation

-This repository contains all documentation of openIMIS:
+This repository contains the user documentation of openIMIS, please refer to the [openIMIS Wiki](https://openimis.org/wiki) for further documentation like installation guides, functional specification and import tools templates.

-* installation guides
-* user documentation
-* functional specification
-* import tools templates

 ## Contribution